Healthy You - Every Day

 Each type of home COVID-19 test is slightly different.
 Be sure to read the directions carefully before you start.
 The directions will provide details on how to use the swab correctly and how long you should wait for results.
 Record your results in 15 to 30 minutes and dispose of your test.
 Don’t look at the test after 30 minutes as the results are no longer accurate.

-Positive or negative: can I trust the results?
+Positive or negative: Can I trust the results?

 Home tests look for the presence of specific proteins associated with the virus.
 If they are detected, a positive result appears on a test strip in a matter of minutes, similar to a home pregnancy test.